floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   [
     We identified #stats.at("contributors").len() software developers that have contributed to the software in the analyzed timespan, although only five developers have more than ten commits attributed to them.
     The top two contributors were responsible for #(calc.round(100 * (stats.at("contributors").at("A") + stats.at("contributors").at("B")) / stats.at("commits"), digits: 0))% of the commits, while the other eight contributors accounted for the remaining #(calc.round(100 - (100 * (stats.at("contributors").at("A") + stats.at("contributors").at("B")) / stats.at("commits")), digits: 0))% of the commits.
+    @contributor_statistics shows the distribution of commits by contributor.
   ],
   [
     #figure(